Looking for the car audio speakers and feel spoilt for choice?

 While high-end vehicle manufacturers typically include premium door speakers, you'll likely receive standard speakers with a standard car.

 As a result, you might consider replacing these speakers with aftermarket versions.
-Doing so can greatly enhance your listening experience, but if you aren't sure how to go about the installation process, it's best left to a professional.
+Doing so can greatly enhance your listening experience, but if you aren't sure how to go about the installation process, it's best left to a professional while he checks the car on the jack stands.

 Trucks present both a unique challenge when selecting speakers as well as an advantage.
 The challenge when selecting truck speakers is that most trucks have little room in which to install replacement speakers or things like speaker boxes.
 In many cases, trucks will only be equipped with a single row of seats, meaning that any speakers aside from those installed in doors will have a very tight fit.